myhelmisaari/DD2480-Big-Brain-CI/README.md

 This implementation of a CI-server is made with Java SDK 11 and IntelliJ; therefore make sure you have these installed.
 The project that uses the CI-server needs to have `Gradle` installed.
 For the project to build and run, there must exist a `build.gradle` file in the project, containing the dependencies needed.

 ### Branches
-There are two branches: `master` and `assessment`.
+There are two main branches: `master` and `assessment`.
 The master branch contains the CI-server.
 The assessment branch is simulating a project with a main class and a simple test for it.
 The purpose of the assessment branch is to use it to test the functionality of the CI-server.

 ## Testing and building locally
 Tests for the CI-server are written using the `JUnit` library.
 If you want to run the tests locally, there are two ways.